What is Marvel Trumps Hate?

 What if I need to drop out as a creator for whatever reason?

-If you change your mind about participating as a creator, let us know before creator sign-ups close on October 14th.
-Please don’t drop out after sign-ups have closed and especially not after donations have been submitted as that would make things very difficult for us and be severely disappointing to your bidder.
-If extenuating circumstances arise, make sure to notify your bidder immediately and work things out with them.
+If you change your mind about participating as a creator, let us know before creator sign-ups close on October 5th.
+Please don’t drop out after sign-ups have closed and especially not after donations have been submitted as that would make things very difficult for us and be severely disappointing to your winning bidder.
+If extenuating circumstances arise, make sure to notify your winning bidder immediately and work things out with them.

 When and how can I start bidding on the auctions?